Alternatives to Encryption

 Delayed Access Models: Alternatives to Full Police Radio Encryption

-The goal isn't to broadcast sensitive tactical operations in real-time.
-It's to maintain transparency for routine dispatch, accountability for police actions, and access for journalism.
-Multiple models achieve this without full encryption.
+The goal isn't to broadcast sensitive tactical operations in real time.
+It's to keep routine dispatch open, maintain accountability for police actions, and preserve access for journalism.
+Several proven models do exactly that.

 Advertisement